A General Framework for Design-Based Treatment Effect Estimation in Paired Cluster-Randomized Experiments: Discussion

 These results support a number of practical insights.
 First, matching clusters closely on size in the design of a pCRT simplifies the choice of estimator in the analysis stage. \cite{imai_essential_2009} strongly encourage matching clusters closely on cluster size, so that $\amw$ (AMW) is unbiased.
 We echo this suggestion for a broader reason.
 When cluster sizes are well matched, the baseline estimators are essentially equivalent and thus perform very similarly, regardless of whether there is a pair effect or the treatment effect is a function of cluster size.
 This is true once adjusting with covariates as well.

-Second, we suggest that researchers adjust with the covariates that were used to form pairs rather than including a pair fixed-effect in a regression model.
-Generally, researchers should be aware of the potential drawbacks of analyzing pCRTs with the most common estimator, $\wlspdot$.
-While $\wlspdot$ can be the most precise, as long as the covariates used in the pair matching are available for analysis, $\looidpd$ or $\wlsdot$ achieve the same precision in addition to being unbiased.
+Second, researchers should be aware of the potential drawbacks of analyzing pCRTs with the most common estimator, $\wlspdot$, or a linear regression model with pair fixed effects.
 Asymptotically, the bias of $\wlspdot$ contributes to a large portion of the estimator's MSE.
+Thus, if practitioners choose to use linear models for effect estimation, we have shown that you should typically avoid including pair fixed effects in the model.

+Relatedly, if clusters were paired using baseline covariates and these covariates are available to the analyst, we suggest that researchers adjust with the covariates that were used to form pairs.
+While $\wlspdot$ can be the most precise, as long as variability between pairs can be modeled with available covariates, $\looidpd$ or $\wlsdot$ achieve the same precision in addition to being unbiased or less biased.

-Finally, regardless of whether cluster sizes are well matched, $\looidpd$ and $\wlsdot$ perform similarly and consistently across data settings.
+Finally, regardless of whether cluster sizes are well matched, $\looidpd$ and $\wlsdot$ perform similarly across data settings.
 If researchers are comfortable with small fixed-sample bias, $\wlsdot$ is a good option.
 However, we find that Huber-White robust standard errors are highly conservative with no covariate adjustment (H\'ajek) or adjusting by only the cluster size.
 If unbiased estimation is a priority for researchers, then they should use $\looidpd$.
 An additional benefit of $\looidpd$ is that it can accommodate non-linear machine learning models for covariate adjustment.
-The associated variance estimator is consistently conservative with a small number of pairs, and only slightly conservative when there are a large number of pairs.
+The associated variance estimator is conservative with a small number of pairs, and only slightly conservative when there are a large number of pairs.